logo

-Type 2 diabetes mellitus (T2D) substantially elevates the risk of heart failure, particularly heart failure with preserved ejection fraction (HFpEF).
-Cardiovascular remodeling, often termed diabetic cardiomyopathy, occurs early in T2D and progresses gradually.
+Type 2 diabetes mellitus (T2D) confers an excess risk of heart failure, often with heart failure with preserved ejection fraction (HFpEF).
+T2D-related cardiovascular remodeling (diabetic cardiomyopathy) develops early and progresses insidiously.
 Exercise intolerance is an early symptom of heart failure and a prognostic indicator in T2D.
-The mechanisms behind exercise intolerance in HFpEF are complex, involving both cardiovascular (cardiac remodeling, diastolic dysfunction, left atrial hypertrophy, arterial stiffness, microvascular dysfunction) and peripheral factors (sarcopenia, frailty).
-While short-term improvements in cardiovascular remodeling and exercise tolerance are seen after interventions like acute weight loss or bariatric surgery, these are not always feasible.
-Evidence on the predictors and outcomes of T2D remission, including mortality, cardiovascular events, and functional capacity, is limited.
-The American Diabetes Association has called for research on the impact of T2D remission beyond weight loss and glycemia.
-A previous cohort study showed improved cardiovascular risk profiles in remission, but cardiac structure, function, and exercise capacity were not assessed.
-This study aimed to evaluate the medium-term effects of T2D remission on cardiovascular structure, function, and exercise capacity using MRI and cardiopulmonary exercise testing, comparing individuals with autonomous remission (self-directed lifestyle changes) to those with active T2D and healthy controls.
+Mechanisms underlying exercise intolerance in HFpEF likely include both cardiovascular (diastolic dysfunction, left atrial hypertrophy, arterial stiffness, microvascular dysfunction) and peripheral factors (sarcopenia, frailty).
+Although short-term improvements in cardiovascular remodeling and exercise tolerance have been shown after acute weight loss (low-calorie diet or bariatric surgery), such interventions are not feasible for all.
+There is a lack of evidence regarding predictors and medical outcomes, including functional capacity, after T2D remission; the ADA has called for data on the impact of remission beyond weight loss and glycaemia.
+Prior work has shown improved cardiovascular risk profile with remission, but not changes in cardiac structure, function, or exercise capacity.
+This study aimed to assess medium-term effects of autonomous (self-directed, non-surgical) T2D remission on cardiovascular structure and function by MRI and exercise capacity by CPET, compared with matched people with active T2D and with healthy controls.

 Literature Review